ManBearJordan/NewFarmDogWalkingApp/ADMIN_GUIDE.md

 If bookings aren't created after saving:
 1. Check that schedule fields are properly formatted
-2. Use the **"Generate bookings"** action manually
-3. Verify the subscription status is "Active"
+2. Verify the subscription status is "Active"
+3. Wait a few moments as booking generation happens automatically in the background
+4. Refresh the Bookings page to see new appointments
+5. Contact technical support if bookings still don't appear

 ### Schedule Validation Errors